madetech/blog/books/building_better_software_teams/01_communications/07_continuous_feedback.md

 ### Goals are not tracked regularly

 On a similar thread, setting goals to be achieved over the course of a year without more regular opportunities to share progress seldom yields the desired outcome.
-In the days running up to an annual review you may see a flurry of activity against last years' goals.
+In the days running up to an annual review you may see a flurry of activity against last year's goals.
 If there is an opportunity to share progress in the next couple of weeks, it's likely to be a much more current concern.

 ### Feedback season is overly time consuming

 For managers with many direct reports, feedback season can be a particularly time consuming period as they try to recall the pertinent events of the previous year.
 In addition, if the organisation performs '360 feedback' team members need to be badgered, and possibly reminded on how to give good quality feedback.

+While it's true that Continuous Feedback likely adds up to more time spent on feedback activity over the course of the year, each feedback window is a less daunting prospect.

 ### Feedback is not owned by the individual